TylerTemp/SaintsField/README.md

 A toggle button to toggle the `GameObject.activeSelf` of the field.

-This does not require the field is `GameObject`.
+This does not require the field to be `GameObject`.
 It can be a component which already attached to a `GameObject`.

 *   AllowMultiple: No